In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 The pesticides were sprayed in adequate quantities at the right time.

-Similarly, he assured that rain wouldn’t destroy his farm, so he had the arrangements made.
+Similarly, he assured that rain wouldn’t destroy his farm, so he made the arrangements.

 On the other hand, his friend Anuv was a spoiled kid that inherited the farm from his father; he couldn’t have been less concerned about the crops.